January 13, 2019

 FEBRUARY: (3) Carol B. & Connie S.; (10) Sheila & Jane B.; (17) Ernst & Betty; (24) John M. & Cathy L.

 If you would like to serve as a lector, contact Judy Damron.

 ADULT EDUCATION: There are two adult education opportunities that began on Sunday, October 28th and moving forward will alternate from Sunday to Sunday, following coffee hour, from 11:45 to 12:45, between an hour of Bible Study and an hour of theological reflection.

 The Bible Study will focus on the Parables of Jesus.
 The theological reflection will be a study of the insights advanced in Fleming Rutledge’s work “The Crucifixion”.
 The focus of the latter will be the Reality of Human Suffering and the Mystery of God.
-(A schedule of dates for the remaining time will be posted in next week’s bulletin).

 Please let Mary Vanderzande or Father Frank know if you are interested.